We've independently reviewed this article to make sure it's as accurate as we can make it.

-Materials Needed To Fix a Blocked Dryer Vent Cover
+How to Fix a Blocked Dryer Vent Cover: 4 Simple Steps

-There are several materials you might need to fix a blocked dryer vent cover.
-Keep in mind that depending on what is wrong with your dryer, you may need some or all of the materials below.
-These include:
+You might need several materials to fix a blocked dryer vent cover.
+Keep in mind that depending on what is wrong with your dryer, you may need some or all of the items below.
+These are: